Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect

-Figure \ref{mage} represents the energy splitting given by Eq. (\ref{direme2}).
-While the primary splitting corresponds to positive and negative energy solutions and the secondary splitting corresponds to the interaction between the spin and magnetic fields.
+Figure~\ref{mage} represents the energy splitting given by Equation~(\ref{direme2}).
+While the primary splitting corresponds to positive and negative energy solutions, the secondary splitting corresponds to the interaction between the spin and magnetic~fields.

+{{Recapitulation of all of the above results will be useful to explore and understand the consequences of the dynamics of spinors in the gravitational field.
+As we will show below, although~there are certain similarities between the effects of electromagnetic and gravitational fields to the spinors, there are some unique consequences in the latter.}}

-\subsection{In gravitational field}
+\subsection{In Gravitational~Field}

-Dirac equation in the presence of background gravitational fields has already been shown to have many consequences (see, e.g., the work by one of the present authors \cite{bm02,bmmpla,bm1,bm2}) and is known to have the form (see, e.g., \cite{birrel,kaku,bm2})
+Dirac equation in the presence of background gravitational fields has already been shown to have many consequences (see, e.g.,~the work by one of the present authors~\cite{bm02,bmmpla,bm1,bm2,khushbooBM}) and is known to have the form (see, e.g.,~\cite{birrel,khushbooBM,kaku,bm2})

 where $B^g_\mu$ is the gravitational covariant 4-vector potential (gravitational coupling with the spinor), given by